Cristian Javier: Minor leagues

 At age 16, Javier starting pitching, having a maximum velocity of 86 mph when he initially auditioned for the Houston Astros.
 Although his velocity was deemed to be low, the fastball generated notable whiff from batters and he threw with excellent command and control.
 The team brought him back for subsequent workouts, resulting in an increase in velocity each time.
 When Javier reached 89 mph, scout Román Ocumarez quipped, "if you touch 90, we’re going to sign you."
 He did so in the next workout, and Javier signed with the Astros as an international free agent on March 18, 2015.
 His contract was reported to be worth $10,000.

 Javier spent his first professional season with the Dominican Summer League Astros, going 4–0 with a 2.13 ERA over 42 1/3 innings.
 He played 2016 with the Gulf Coast Astros and Greeneville Astros, pitching to a 4–2 record and 2.29 ERA with 66 strikeouts in 51 innings, and 2017 with the Tri-City ValleyCats, Quad Cities River Bandits and Buies Creek Astros, compiling a 3–0 record and 2.25 ERA in 14 games (nine starts).
 He pitched in 2018 with Quad Cities and Buies Creek, going 7–6 with a 2.70 ERA with 146 strikeouts over 110 innings.
 He opened the 2019 season with the Fayetteville Woodpeckers before being promoted to the Corpus Christi Hooks on May 15.
 He was promoted to the Round Rock Express on August 23.
 Over 26 games (18 starts) with the three clubs, Javier went 8-3 with a 1.74 ERA, striking out 170 over 113 2/3 innings.

 Following the 2019 season, the Astros added Javier to their 40–man roster.

-Houston Astros
+Major leagues

 2020

 On July 25, 2020, Javier made his MLB debut, pitching one scoreless inning versus the Seattle Mariners.
 He made his first career MLB start versus the Los Angeles Dodgers four days later.
 On August 4, he received his first MLB career win.

 In 2020, Javier was 5-2 with a 3.48 ERA in 54 1/3 innings over 12 games (10 starts).
 Javier made his postseason debut against the Minnesota Twins in the American League Wild Card Series, also receiving his first playoff win in this game.
 Javier finished third in voting for the AL Rookie of the Year award behind Luis Robert and the winner, Kyle Lewis.